matthewbolding/gdpr-llm/README.md

 - ~~*Replace progress bar.*~~
   - ~~*Complete/Incomplete indicator on landing page.*~~
   - ~~*Time spent on question.*~~
-- *User paradigm.*
+- ~~*User paradigm.*~~
-- Unify formatting across all pages.
+- ~~Unify formatting across all pages.~~
 - *Randomize generator numbers.*
 - ~~Ingest API endpoints.~~
 - *Time tracking override.*
+  - Time tracking override is not being implemented in this current iteration.
 - ~~*Implement time tracking.*~~
   - ~~*Add duration columns to `writeins` and `ratings` tables.*~~
   - ~~*Add timers on front end.*~~

 ## Developing
+The Node.js version used for this project is v22.
+Follow instructions [here](https://nodejs.org/en/download/) to install.
 After cloning the repository, run `npm install` to install the needed dependencies.

 You may launch the backend server and the development webpage via the following commands.
 ```bash